SSWConsulting/SSW.Rules.Content/rules/schema-do-you-validate-each-denormalized-field-with-procvalidate/rule.md

 Here is how we ensure that this data is validated:

 1. Change the description on any denormalized fields to include "Denormalized" in the description - "Denormalized: Sum(OrderTotal) FROM Orders" in description in SQL Server Management Studio.
-2. Create a view that lists all the denormalized fields in the database - based on the description field. <dl class="image"><dt><br><pre><pre>CREATE VIEW dbo.vwValidateDenormalizedFields
+2. Create a view that lists all the denormalized fields in the database - based on the description field.
+<pre><pre>CREATE VIEW dbo.vwValidateDenormalizedFields
 AS
     SELECT OBJECT_NAME(id) AS TableName,
         COL_NAME(id, smallid) AS ColumnName,